 In addition to assets, the statement of net position reports a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to future periods and so will not be recognized as an outflow of resources (expense) until then.
-The District only has one item that qualifies for reporting in this category.
-The deferred outflows of resources related to pensions are discussed in a subsequent note.
+The District has one item that qualifies for reporting in this category.
+The deferred outflows of resources related to pensions is discussed in a subsequent note.

 In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to future periods and so will not be recognized as an inflow of resources (revenue) until that time.
-The District only has one type of item that qualifies for reporting in this category.
-The deferred inflows of resources related to pensions are discussed in a subsequent note.
+The District has two items that qualify for reporting in this category.
+The deferred inflows of resources related to pensions and OPEB are discussed in subsequent notes.